Sewing Machines with recognizable

 If your electric sewing machine is not listed

-there assume it is because it is so common and commands such a low value
+and you can not find any info with a Google search, assume it is because it is so common and commands such a low value

-that no one bothers to list them, not that it is rare or desirable.
-For example Vintage Electric Sewing Machines made in Japan after WWII hold near 0 resale value
+assume that it is rare, desirable or valuable.
+For example Vintage Electric Sewing Machines made in Japan after WWII hold near

 and most sellers do not even bother trying to list them.